Supernatural season 15

 The fifteenth and final season of Supernatural, an American dark fantasy television series created by Eric Kripke, premiered on The CW on October 10, 2019.
-The series was initially set to conclude in May 2020, but a hiatus occurred after the March 23, 2020 episode owing to production delays caused by the COVID-19 pandemic in the United States.
+The series was initially set to conclude on May 18, 2020, but a hiatus occurred after the March 23, 2020, episode owing to production delays caused by the COVID-19 pandemic in the United States.
 The season resumed airing on October 8, 2020, and the series finale aired on November 19, 2020.
 The season consisted of 20 episodes and aired on Thursdays at 8:00 pm (ET), with the exception of two March 2020 episodes aired Mondays at 8:00 pm.
 This was the fourth season with Andrew Dabb and Robert Singer as showrunners.
-The season follows Sam, Dean and Castiel's battle against God who has been manipulating events in their lives including their family, friends and allies.
-Angered by their decision to fight him, God jumpstarts the end of everything in creation.
+The season follows Sam, Dean, and Castiel's battle against God, who has been manipulating events in their lives including their family, friends, and allies.
+Angered by their decision to fight Him, God jumpstarts the end of everything in creation.